How Many Days In Tokyo Should You Spend?

 Where To Stay In Tokyo, Japan

 Because Tokyo’s attractions are fairly spread out, you’ll need to pick a central neighborhood to stay.
-Here are some of the places we recommend:
+Here are some of the hostels and hotels we recommend for your Tokyo trip:

 Best Hostel In Tokyo – UNPLAN Shinjuku